discos/suricate/docs/rest_api.rst

-The response to this request gives the client a JSON file containing all information about the command: whether it is still in execution or terminated, the starting time, the total time of execution, the result in case it is terminated (in this case the number of TPIs), possible parameters, errors, etc.
+The response to this request gives the client a JSON file containing all information about the command: whether it is still in execution or terminated, the starting time, the total time of execution, the result in case it is terminated (in that case the number of TPIs), possible parameters, errors, etc.

 In case a command takes some parameters, they have to be